jamiely/deprecated_blog/_drafts/learning_well.md

 # School

 I've been in school the majority of my life.
-Two years after my college graduation, I started to pursue an MBA at Temple part-time.
+Two years after undergrad, I started to pursue an MBA at Temple part-time.
 A year after completing it, I enrolled at the University of Pennsylvania to complete a Master's Degree in Computer Science part-time.

-I recently finished the MSE program.
-I'm honestly pretty exhausted.
+I finished the MSE program in 2013 and at the time I was honestly pretty exhausted.
 Although I loved to be in that atmosphere, learning new things, relearning things, and enriching my existing knowledge, the amount of work and coordination required was taxing.